 Grandmother said, “I don’t know what we’re going to do, we don’t have money for a turkey.
 We’ll just have chicken.”

 Soon Thanksgiving Day came and Grandmother said the smells wafting from the kitchen were just absolutely fabulous.
 The family could hardly wait to get in there and eat Thanksgiving dinner.
-When the woman announced dinner was ready, they opened up the door and all rushed in to gather around the dining room table.
+When the caregiver announced dinner was ready, they opened up the door and all rushed in to gather around the dining room table.

 In the center of the table was a great big possum on a platter.
 The possum had an apple in its mouth and was surrounded with potatoes cut to look like flowers, with English peas scattered among the potatoes.
 Everyone sat and stared at that beautiful display and that possum.
 But just for a moment, before the room filled with laughter.